SAP/jenkins-library/documentation/docs/scenarios/CAP_Scenario.md

 ## Legacy documentation

-If your project is not based on the _SAP Cloud Platform Business Application_ WebIDE template, you could either migrate your code to comply with the structure which is described [here](https://github.com/SAP/cloud-s4-sdk-pipeline/blob/master/doc/pipeline/build-tools.md#sap-cloud-application-programming-model--mta), or you can use a self built pipeline, as described in this section.
+If your project is not based on the _SAP Business Application Studio_ WebIDE template, you could either migrate your code to comply with the structure which is described [here](https://github.com/SAP/cloud-s4-sdk-pipeline/blob/master/doc/pipeline/build-tools.md#sap-cloud-application-programming-model--mta), or you can use a self built pipeline, as described in this section.

 ### Prerequisites